-The CONNECT Method defined in Section 8.3 of [RFC7540] is modified in the following ways:
+Usage of the CONNECT method in HTTP/2 is defined by Section 8.3 of [RFC7540].
+This extension modifies the method in the following ways:

 o A new pseudo-header :protocol MAY be included on request HEADERS indicating the desired protocol to be spoken on the tunnel created by CONNECT.
 The pseudo-header is single valued and contains a value from the HTTP Upgrade Token Registry defined by [RFC7230].